smapiot/piral/docs/reference/metadata.md

 ## Piral Instance - Package Definition

-The additional fields for a Piral instance package are as follows:
+The additional fields for a Piral instance package are available as sketched in the following example:

 ```json
 {